-Generation, Renewable and Transmission Projects:
+Generation, Renewable and Transmission Projects

-Pursuant to the SCPPA Agreement, the City Council approved Riverside's joint participation in the following five (of SCPPA's six) original generation and transmission projects to continue to self-provide electric power for Riverside's energy needs.
+Pursuant to the SCPPA Agreement, the City Council approved Riverside's joint participation in the following four original generation and transmission projects to provide electric power for Riverside's energy needs.
 The transmission agreements allowed for the delivery of power from specific generation projects (in which Riverside had entitlements) located long distances from the City.

-- Palo Verde Nuclear Generation Station (1981) Generation - Hoover Uprating Project (1986) Generation - Southern Transmission System (1983) Transmission - Mead-Adelanto Transmission Project (1992) Transmission - Mead-Phoenix Transmission Project (1992) Transmission
+- Palo Verde Nuclear Generation Station (1981) Generation - Southern Transmission System (1983) Transmission - Mead-Adelanto Transmission Project (1992) Transmission - Mead-Phoenix Transmission Project (1992) Transmission

-Beginning in 2012, in order to cost-effectively meet California's renewable portfolio standard mandates, Riverside expanded its project participation in SCPPA from the original five generation and transmission projects, to include renewable, Power Sales Agreements and Buyers Joint Project Agreements, approved by the Board and City Council.
+Beginning in 2012, in order to cost-effectively meet California's renewable portfolio standard mandates, Riverside expanded its project participation in SCPPA from the original four generation and transmission projects, to include renewable, Power Sales Agreements and Buyers Joint Project Agreements, approved by the Board and City Council.
 These agreements also provide economies-of-scale pricing similar to the initial generation and transmission projects.

-- Columbia II Solar, approved by City Council on 9/24/2013 Renewable - Kingbird B, approved by City Council on 9/24/2013 Renewable - Summer Solar, approved by City Council on 1/8/2013 Renewable - Antelope Big Sky Ranch, approved by City Council on 1/8/2013 Renewable - Antelope DSR 1, approved by City Council on 7/28/2015 Renewable - Loyalton Biomass, approved by City Council on 1/23/2018 Renewable - Roseburg Biomass, approved by City Council on 3/17/2020 Renewable
+- Columbia II Solar, approved by City Council on 9/24/2013 Renewable - Kingbird B, approved by City Council on 9/24/2013 Renewable - Summer Solar, approved by City Council on 1/8/2013 Renewable - Antelope Big Sky Ranch, approved by City Council on 1/8/2013 Renewable - Antelope DSR 1, approved by City Council on 7/28/2015 Renewable - Loyalton Biomass, approved by City Council on 1/23/2018 Renewable - Coso Geothermal, approved by City Council on 1/5/2021 Renewable